alexeygrigorev/mlwiki.org/index.php/Semantic_Web.md

 ---
-title: "Semantic Web"
 layout: default
 permalink: /index.php/Semantic_Web
+tags:
+- semantic-web
+title: Semantic Web
 ---

-# Semantic Web

 ## Semantic Web
 Semantic Web is a web that is used to represent knowledge
 - Semantic Webs - part of Knowledge Representation, AI